My Travels With Strange Men

 Honestly, that feels like money well spent.

-MY TRAVELS WITH STRANGE MEN - Part VI: California with Laird Erman
+MY TRAVELS WITH STRANGE MEN - Episode Six: California with Laird Erman

 After my trip with Joseph Schultz, I went to Palm Springs with Laura and the poodles for a couple of weeks, then came home to Sun Valley in mid-December with a gap in my schedule, lousy skiing, and a problem I was more than happy to solve: my Ferrari was waiting for me in Los Angeles.